Ooyala Player Token View (Deprecated)

 - Craft an authorization request using the URL token request template.
 See Ooyala Player Token for Player V3 (Deprecated).

 - Create the trigger to request authorization and a token from the Ooyala authorization server, using the token request.
 See Complete Web Example: Authorize Playback and Obtain a Token.

 - Generate a computed signature.
 You need to generate signature using an http method.

 You can use the PHP SDK or Ruby SDK to do this.
 The included PHP SDK has a mechanism to

 generate the signature needed by the Ooyala Player Token.
-(See Ooyala Player Token).
+(See Ooyala Player Token for Player V3 (Deprecated)).
 When you generate the

 signature, you will have two parameters:

 - an HTTP method.
 For the Ooyala Player Token, you need to use a GET request for the http method.

 - Assemble the request and concatenate the results.